alessiodionisi/website/CV.md

 Working as a freelance Platform and Software Engineer, providing consulting and hands-on development focused on Kubernetes infrastructure, CI/CD automation, and Go-based backend development.

+- Managing infrastructure for a leading Italian online classfieds service.
-- Leading engineering and infrastructure management for a high-traffic, real-time Telegram-based game with over 1 million monthly active users and thousands of concurrent players.
+- Led engineering and infrastructure management for a high-traffic, real-time Telegram-based game with over 1 million monthly active users and thousands of concurrent players.
-- Managing infrastructure and software development for a blockchain-based online casino.
+- Managed infrastructure and software development for a blockchain-based online casino.

 ### Platform Engineer @ [SIGHUP](https://sighup.io)